Archived

 Why might this be relevant?

-The project explores the use of hydrogen for emissions control, including NOx reduction, but does not directly address the question of minimizing NOx emissions in hydrogen internal combustion engines.
+The project focuses on reducing emissions using hydrogen, but does not specifically address NOx emissions of hydrogen internal combustion engines.

 • Hydrogen-diesel co-combustion